-Our pastoral team are always on hand to listen to listen to children who appear low in mood or ask for help.
+Our pastoral team are always on hand to listen to listen to children who appear low in mood or ask for help with their mental health.
 The children are all aware of the role which Debbie Davies Potter plays and can ask to see her as need requires.
 Mrs Williams also has extensive training in mental health support and positive strategies.

-We also recognise that children who are abused or witness violence may find it difficult to develop a sense of self-worth.
+We recognise that children who are abused or witness violence, have a family member in prison or involved in organised crime may find it difficult to develop a sense of self- worth.
 They may feel helpless, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 Their behaviour may be challenging and defiant or they may be withdrawn.
 The school will endeavour to support the pupil through;